ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 *Fig 1: Raw user age data*

 ...
-Fig 1 shows that unknown age is encoded as 118 years old, and there are many of these users!
+Figure 1 shows that unknown age is encoded as 118 years old, and there are many of these users!

 **Gender**